 Treasury stock shares are not deemed outstanding for earnings per share calculations.

 Comprehensive Income

-Comprehensive income consists of net income and other comprehensive income, net of applicable income taxes.
-Other comprehensive income includes unrealized appreciation (depreciation) on available for sale securities.
+Comprehensive income consists of net income and other comprehensive loss, net of applicable income taxes.
+Other comprehensive loss includes unrealized appreciation on available for sale securities.